kubernetes/website/content/en/docs/concepts/scheduling-eviction/dynamic-resource-allocation.md

 <!-- overview -->

+Core Dynamic Resource Allocation with structured parameters:

 {{< feature-state feature_gate_name="DynamicResourceAllocation" >}}

+Dynamic Resource Allocation with control plane controller:

+{{< feature-state feature_gate_name="DRAControlPlaneController" >}}

 Dynamic resource allocation is an API for requesting and sharing resources between pods and containers inside a pod.
 It is a generalization of the persistent volumes API for generic resources.
+Typically those resources are devices like GPUs.

-Third-party resource drivers are responsible for tracking and allocating resources, with additional support provided by Kubernetes via _structured parameters_ (introduced in Kubernetes 1.30).
+Third-party resource drivers are responsible for tracking and preparing resources, with allocation of resources handled by Kubernetes via _structured parameters_ (introduced in Kubernetes 1.30).
-When a driver uses structured parameters, Kubernetes handles scheduling and resource allocation without having to communicate with the driver.
 Different kinds of resources support arbitrary parameters for defining requirements and initialization.

+When a driver provides a _control plane controller_, the driver itself handles allocation in cooperation with the Kubernetes scheduler.

 ## {{% heading "prerequisites" %}}